 Measuring Central Tendency Involving Ratios - An Intuitive Approach

-It is well-established that the harmonic mean or weighted harmonic mean is a better indicator of central tendency when the value being measured is comprised of ratios.
-Why is this?
-A quick search may provide something along the lines of “the mean overestimates central tendency because it gives disproportionately greater weight to higher multiple values.”
-But why is that the case, and why is it problematic when estimating the central tendency of multiples?
+Common methods for estimating the central tendency of dataset values involving ratios include the median, mean, harmonic mean, and weighted harmonic mean.
+It is well-established that the harmonic mean and/or weighted harmonic mean are better indicators of central tendency than the mean when the data-set measured is comprised of ratios.
+This is because “___________”.
+As such, “the mean overestimates central tendency because it gives disproportionately greater weight to higher multiple values.”

 [Insert Picture]